 Nor are these three distinct factions necessarily the “traditional” ones.
 Indeed, it is clear that at least one faction is undergoing a long and painful transitional period and another has not yet fully developed into what it is trying to become.

 The policies of the Inclusionists over the period since the Hogwarts Quill went into commission has something to do with this.
-The Inclusionist faction are the inheritors of those wizards who never objected to living among Muggles, or to dealing with them, and who had to be convinced against their resistance that seclusion was ever necessary.
+The Inclusionist faction are the inheritors of the position of those wizards who never objected to living among Muggles, or to dealing with them, and who had to be convinced against their continued resistance that seclusion was ever necessary.
 But that does not necessarily imply that the inheritors of this outlook are viewing the issue with the same clear understanding of their fellow humans that their forerunners did.
-The Inclusionists have also developed behind the barriers of seclusion, and they have developed into something their ancestors might not be best pleased to recognize.
+The Inclusionists have also developed behind the barriers of seclusion, and they have developed into something their forerunners might not be best pleased to recognize.
 Their understanding of Muggles or mundane society is all too often laughable, for all their apparent good intentions.
 Their approach to Muggles is in many ways as insulting as Miss Granger’s mission to free the House Elves, against their will.
 This has had unforeseen results.

 The Ministry of Magic, to the best of our knowledge, has been consistent in its intention to seek out and train all magical children in Great Britain and Ireland.
 To this end it has fostered a policy of deliberately soft-pedaling the risks of dealing with Muggles.
 Which has in the long run deliberately diminished wizard’s understanding of just what, or how much, Muggles are capable of.
 We do not know for just how long this particular policy has been in place.
 But the distorted “history” of the interaction between the two cultures as presented by Bathilda Bagshott has certainly been in use in the classroom since 1947.
 With such a background it is not astonishing that wizards find it all too easy to regard Muggles with contempt.